AbsoluteVirtueXI/blockchain-courses/intro/2-Dapp-architecture.md

 - **API**:
   **INFURA**: INFURA is a service for communicating with the Ethereum blockchain.
-  It is the gateway between our javascript code and Ethereum.
+  It is a gateway between our javascript code and Ethereum.
   An alternative to INFURA would be to connect directly to an Ethereum node, but it is less scalable.

 - **Database**: